top of page

 What happens if I don’t register with the city?

 Failure to register your short-term rental can result in fines, deactivation of your listing on platforms like Airbnb, and other penalties enforced by the City of Toronto.
-Registration is mandatory to legally operate and advertise your rental.
+All STRs require registration.
+Unlicensed = $1,000 fine + delisting + 12-month ban.

 Do I need to collect taxes from guests?